 During the trial, we wrangled a half-vehicle buck into the courtroom and had the company witness use it to take the jury under the hood and explain the fuel line routing.

 Filing in West Virginia, the plaintiffs alleged that their vehicle was defective and caused substantial injuries in a single vehicle crash.
 Discovery revealed no defect in the vehicle, but the plaintiffs still pushed forward, demanding many thousands of dollars in settlement.
-Lounsbury and the client resolutely refused to settle the case, with the result that the plaintiffs dropped the matter without getting a dime.
+We resolutely refused to settle the case, with the result that the plaintiffs dropped the matter without getting a dime.

 Spencer Shuford led a charge that ended in summary judgment for Porsche Cars North America, Inc. in litigation arising out of the crash in which Paul Walker died.